Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Feature Specification

 Two other post-confluence features suggested in previous works were R$_b$ and $\alpha$.
 R$_b$ reflects the barrier resistance between cells, whereas $\alpha$ reflects the constraint on current flow beneath the cells (see Figure~\ref{fig:ecismodel} for visualization).
 R$_b$ and $\alpha$ are defined by the following relationships:

-For frequency $\nu$, $Z_c(\nu)>0$ is the impedance (per unit area) of the cell-covered electrode, $Z_n(\nu)$ is the impedance of the cell-free (empty, reference) electrode, $Z_m(\nu)$ is the membrane impedance of the cells, $r_c$ is the radius of the cell, $\rho$ is the resistivity of the solution, $h$ is the height of the space between the ventral surface of the cell and the substrate, and $I_0$ and $I_1$ are the modified Bessel functions of the first kind in order 0 and 1~\cite{giaever1991micromotion}.
+For frequency $\nu$, $Z_c(\nu)>0$ is the impedance (per unit area) of the cell-covered electrode, $Z_n(\nu)$ is the impedance of the cell-free (empty, reference) electrode, $Z_m(\nu)$ is the membrane impedance of the cells, $r_c$ is the radius of the cell, $\rho$ is the resistivity of the solution, $h$ is the height of the space between the ventral surface of the cell and the substrate, and $I_0$ and $I_1$ are the modified Bessel functions of the first kind of order 0 and 1~\cite{giaever1991micromotion}.

 An ECIS\textsuperscript\textregistered device is incapable of recording all of the parameters in equations (1) - (2).
-Instead, it records only $Z_c(\nu)$ and $Z_n(\nu)$ over a set of frequencies $\{\nu_1,...,\nu_k\}$, with $k\geq3$, and estimates the values of $Z_m(\nu)$, $R_b$ and $\alpha$ which fit the data best.
+Instead, it records only $Z_c(\nu)$ and $Z_n(\nu)$ over a set of frequencies $\{\nu_1,...,\nu_w\}$, with $w\geq3$, and estimates the values of $Z_m(\nu)$, $R_b$ and $\alpha$ which fit the data best.
 Since these optimal values cannot be computed analytically, the ECIS\textsuperscript\textregistered software uses the Nelder-Mead downhill simplex method to select a series of parameter values.
-From there, the program calculates the mean square error between the measured and modeled frequency scan values, and returns the set of parameter values which minimize this error.
+From there, the program calculates the mean squared error between the measured and modeled frequency scan values, and returns the set of parameter values which minimize this error.
 The absolute error is normalized to the cell-free reference, so the frequencies are appropriately weighted.
-It is important to note that influencing these equations and calculations are the assumptions that the ECIS model can be understood as a series RC circuit, with cells represented by circular discs hovering above (not directly touching) a gold electrode.
-We consider $R_b$ and $\alpha$ as characteristics which may differentiate cell lines, as they were considered by both~\cite{giaever1991micromotion} and~\cite{opp2009use} in their analyses.
+It is important to note that underlying these equations and calculations is the assumption that the ECIS model can be understood as a series resistor-capacitor circuit, with cells represented by circular discs hovering above (not directly touching) a gold electrode.
+We consider $R_b$ and $\alpha$ as characteristics which may differentiate cell lines, as they were considered in other previous studies~\cite{giaever1991micromotion, opp2009use}.

 Several previous studies also evaluated features that were specific to the attachment and spreading phases of growth.
 In particular, some researchers found that certain cell lines ``peaked higher" and ``increased more rapidly" during these initial stages of growth~\cite{heijink2010characterisation,park2009electrical}.
 Additional remarks are very limited as the majority of prior studies concentrated less on attachment and spreading and more on confluence behavior.